thoth-tech/documentation/docs/OnTrack/Incorporate Content Ontrack/Incorporate_doc.md

 # Incorporate content in OnTrack

-This documentation outlines the functionality and the way the new feature is going to be implemented on OnTrack that will enable unit chairs to host content on OnTrack, which can be accessible from the students end.
+This documentation outlines the functionality and the way the new feature is going to be implemented on OnTrack.
+This will enable unit chairs to host content in OnTrack, which can be accessible from the students end.
 This feature aims to provide better flexibility by adding the content in one place where it makes it easier for students to access both the content and the tasksheet for the unit in one place.
 This documentation will outline what needs to be done to achieve this feature.

 ## Requirements

 - Clearly define what the feature meant to do and the use case.
 - Describe how the feature will interact with front-end and the back end?
 And what changes need to be done in the backend to add this new feature.

 ## Front end design